12 July , 2025

 Enjoying knäckebröd

-Swedes love their knäckebröd and enjoy it in a variety of ways.
+Swedes love their knäckebröd and enjoy it in various ways.
 It’s a common breakfast item topped with butter, cheese, or cold cuts.
 At lunch, it might be paired with smoked salmon and cream cheese.
 For dinner, you might even find it used as a base for a crispbread pizza—a surprisingly tasty innovation.
 It is also a popular snack, often crushed over yogurt with berries for a healthy and delicious treat.

 Experience knäckebröd live at Skansen